OxDeadmeat/blktrace_merge/README.md

 <b>259,0    3       11     0.023558761     0  C   W 763360912 + 16 [0]</b>
 </code>

-The above events associated with a single io are merged into a single io context and upon 'C'ompletion of the io, the Q2I, Q2D, D2C and Q2C information is output for this 1 io.
+The above events associated with a single io are merged into a single io context and upon 'C'ompletion of the io, the Q2I, Q2D, D2C and Q2C information is output for this 1 io as a single (long) line.

 <code>
 $ ./blktrace_merge nvme0n1.blktrace.txt